illinois-impact/ece408_project/README.md

 ### Installing NVVP on EWS

-This will install nvvp on the EWS machines.
-The process will be similar for any machine without an NVIDIA GPU.
+The process will be similar for any machine without an NVIDIA GPU (like your linux laptop).

+If you wish to install it on Windows or macOS, the CUDA Toolkit installer may partially fail if you do not have an NVIDIA GPU.
+The teaching staff doesn't support this, but you may be able to figure it out.

 Establish an ssh session with x-forwarding

     ssh -Y <netid>@linux.ews.illinois.edu

-Download CUDA toolkit for CentOS 7
+Download CUDA toolkit for CentOS 7 and install to `~/software/cuda-9.0` (You may choose a different location).
+This takes a while (1GB+ download and install).

+    mkdir -p $HOME/software \
-    wget https://developer.nvidia.com/compute/cuda/9.0/Prod/local_installers/cuda_9.0.176_384.81_linux-run -O cuda9.run
+    && wget https://developer.nvidia.com/compute/cuda/9.0/Prod/local_installers/cuda_9.0.176_384.81_linux-run -O cuda9.run \

-Install nvvp (to `~/software/cuda-9.0`.
-You may choose a different location.)
-This takes a while.

-    chmod +x cuda9.run
+    && chmod +x cuda9.run \
-    ./cuda9.run --silent --toolkit --toolkitpath=$HOME/software/cuda-9.0
+    && ./cuda9.run --silent --toolkit --toolkitpath=$HOME/software/cuda-9.0

 Free up your EWS space (I'm not sure what the disk quotas are)

     rm cuda9.run

 Optional: modify .bashrc to add `~/software/cuda-9.0/bin` to your path.
-Or, just run it
+Or, just run it directly

     ~/software/cuda-9.0/bin/nvvp &